 Like the dropout rate, the high school graduation rate is a powerful indicator of the health of Virginia's school system and of the future success of its young citizens.
-Virginia's high school graduation rate has remained above the national average in the last decade.
+Virginia's high school graduation rate has remained above the national average for the last decade.

 Why is This Important?

 The high school graduation rate is one measure of the success of a state's elementary and secondary educational system and the quality of its workforce.
-Completion of high school or its equivalent is increasingly the minimum level of education sought by employers; moreover, unemployment rates are lower and lifetime earnings are substantially higher for high school graduates than for high school dropouts.
+Completion of high school or its equivalent is usually the minimum level of education sought by employers; moreover, unemployment rates are lower and lifetime earnings are substantially higher for high school graduates than for high school dropouts.

 How is Virginia Doing?

 Regional graduation data is based on Virginia's on-time cohort graduation data.
 (See Data Definitions and Sources.)
 Graduation rates continued to improve in nearly every Virginia region in 2015-2016: Two regions saw close to a 2-percentage point increase over the previous year, while another three regions reported progress of one percentage point or better.
 As a result, the statewide average rose to 91.3 percent.

 The Northern, Valley and Southwest regions shared the highest graduation rate at 92.2 percent; the West Central region, which saw the greatest improvement over the 2015 school year, also had a rate (91.5%) above the state average.
 The remaining regions except Southside (88.7%) were all close to the state average: Central (90.8%), Eastern (90.7%), and Hampton Roads (91.0%).